Nathan-v-n/PatternAnalysis-2025-NN/recognition/HipMRI_VQVAE_SSIM_Problem_47489299/README.md

 isn't overfitting.

 The SSIM plot shows similar results as both SSIM and loss are metrics for how close a generate image is to the target image.
-We can see more of a curve with the
+We can see more of a curve with the SSIM plot and can see it clearly plateauing at around 0.9.
+Meaning that

 ---

 ## Results
 Below are six example reconstructions using a model that trained for 10 epochs that achieved an SSIM of 0.9007 durin its training